ivanprobst/thedailyquote/README.md

 * simplify scaling, too much js
 * favicon redirect when not on homepage
-* get out of js code: authorName, authorWikipediaRef, move wikipedia code to server side ...
+* get out of js code: authorName, authorWikipediaRef, move wikipedia code to server side
+* if srv restarted between 0am and 6am, it will pulled today quote, and not yesterday one ...
 * handle carriage return and links in quote txt
 * clean data setting in quote and author